History of the foreign policy of the United States: Hawaii

 While European powers, and Japan, engaged in an intense scramble for colonial possessions in Africa and Asia, the United States stood aloof.
 This began to change in 1893.
 In the early 1880s, the United States had only a small army stationed at scattered Western forts, and an old fashioned wooden navy.
 By 1890 the U.S. began investment in new naval technology including steam-powered battleships with powerful armaments and steel decking.
 Naval planners led by Alfred Thayer Mahan used the success of the British Royal Navy to explore the opportunity for American naval power.

 In 1893 the business community in Kingdom of Hawaii overthrew the Queen for trying to become an absolute monarch.
-They sought annexation by the U.S. President Harrison, a Republican, was in favor and forwarded the proposal to the Senate for approval.
+Fearing a takeover by Japan, the new government sought annexation by the United States.
+Harrison, a Republican, was in favor and forwarded the proposal to the Senate for approval.
 But the newly elected President Cleveland, a Democrat opposed to expansionism, withdrew the proposed annexation.
 Hawaii instead formed an independent Republic of Hawaii.
 Unexpectedly foreign-policy became a central concern of American politics.
-Historian Henry Graff says that at first, "Public opinion at home seemed to indicate acquiescence....Unmistakably, the sentiment at home was maturing with immense force for the United States to join the great powers of the world in a quest for overseas colonies."
+Henry Graff says that at first, "Public opinion at home seemed to indicate acquiescence. ...
+Unmistakably, the sentiment at home was maturing with immense force for the United States to join the great powers of the world in a quest for overseas colonies."

 Cleveland, on taking office in March 1893, rescinded the annexation proposal.
 His biographer Alyn Brodsky argues he was deeply adverse to an immoral action against the little kingdom which no longer existed.